 At just $21.99, the CallToU Caregiver Pager is a great low-cost option for seniors who have an in-home caregiver.
 When the button is pressed, the call pendant sounds an alarm in the chime unit, alerting a caregiver of an emergency.
 The portable push button is waterproof and can be held in a pocket or around your neck.
 The chime unit has 55 ring tone options.
 Additional call pendants and chime units can be purchased for wider coverage in your home.

-Best no monthly fee medical alert with GPS:
+Our favorite no-fee medical alert with GPS:

 The Silent Beacon is an emergency pendant to take on the go.
 As long as it's paired with the Silent Beacon app on a smartphone and is in Bluetooth range of that device, a user can take the device anywhere.
 At the push of a button, the Silent Beacon automatically calls prestored numbers, such as loved ones or 911.
 The Silent Beacon knows your location, which it shares with call recipients, such as emergency responders.
 Battery life notifications are available in the app.
 Though the device requires no monthly fee, users have the option to upgrade to a monthly subscription for additional features.